Office of Admissions

 Freshman Admission Overview

 Applicants who meet the minimum SAT/ACT requirements listed in this section or who graduated in the top 25 percent of their class from an accredited high school are guaranteed admission.
 Those who have a different pattern of rank and test scores will be considered on an individual basis and may be asked to submit additional information such as recommendations from teachers and counselors and/or a writing sample or an interview.
-Applicants who do not meet unconditional criteria will also be evaluated on the following factors:
+Applicants who do not meet these admission criteria will be evaluated on the following factors:

 - the socioeconomic background of the applicant